norsez/norsez-dsp-kit/README.md

 - `MainVstSynthApp.java` - This sample is configured with a synth that emulates a rain storm atmosphere.
 (I actually listened to it as I went to bed back then.)
 You may notice this class is very similar to MainSynthApp.
 It was written for use with a java->VST dll library which has since been discontinued.
 Anyhow, this example also demonstrates how to combine these blocks to make some noises.

+- Runnable samples
+I have compiled the above two examples into two runnable jars namely, `monolith.jar` and `rainstorm.jar` respectively.
+You should be able to click each of them to run without building them yourself, but do it at your own risk :)